-CRIMINAL JUSTICE II A & B (8703A, 8703B), Grades 11-12, E.C.
-Glass High School, 1st and 2nd Sem., One-half Credit per sem.
-Prerequisite: Approved Application
+CRIMINAL JUSTICE II (8703Y), Grades 11-12, E.C.
+Glass High School, Full Credit Year Course Prerequisite: Criminal Justice I (8702Y)

 This course covers the complex responsibilities of criminal investigation.
 Students will learn the principles and techniques of conducting specific investigations such as homicide, assault, and robbery.
 Students will also learn the principles of crime scene investigation including photography, sketching, and the securing of evidence.
 Students enrolled in this course are expected to join and participate in SkillsUSA.